biolab/orange3/doc/visual-programming/source/widgets/unsupervised/distances.rst

       (linear correlation between the absolute values, remapped as a distance in a [0, 1] interval)

-In case of missing values the widget automatically imputes the average value of the row or the column.
+In case of missing values, the widget automatically imputes the average value of the row or the column.

 Since the widget cannot compute distances between discrete and continuous attributes, it only uses continuous attributes and ignores the discrete ones.
-If you want to use discrete attributes, continuize them with :doc:`Continuize<../data/continuize>` widget first.
+If you want to use discrete attributes, continuize them with the :doc:`Continuize<../data/continuize>` widget first.

+3. Produce a report.
-3. Tick '*Apply on any change*' to automatically commit changes to other widgets.
+4. Tick *Apply Automatically* to automatically commit changes to other widgets.
 Alternatively, press '*Apply*'.

 Example
 -------